CroFrank/slot-machine/README.md

+### slot-machine

+My first app using React

+Hosted on github, you can visit [here](https://crofrank.github.io/slot-machine/)

-# slot-machine
+# About app

-Simple slot  machine app made in React with Vite
+Simple slot machine where you need to get 3 of a same kind in order to win.

-Link to the page: https://crofrank.github.io/slot-machine/

-Feel free to contribute to my code and lets make it better together.
+# I used:

+- Vite for a build tool
+- React framework